Eidenz/tube-offline/README.md

 ## Configuration

-You can modify the server configuration in `server/.env`:
+You can modify the server configuration in `.env`:

 - `PORT`: Backend server port (default: 5000)
-- `DB_PATH`: SQLite database file path
-- `VIDEOS_DIR`: Directory to store downloaded videos
-- `THUMBNAILS_DIR`: Directory to store video thumbnails
-- `SUBTITLES_DIR`: Directory to store subtitles
+- `DATA_DIR`: Directory to store all data (database, videos, thumbnails, subtitles)
 - `DEFAULT_VIDEO_QUALITY`: Default video quality for downloads
 - `DOWNLOAD_SUBTITLES`: Whether to download subtitles by default
 - `MAX_CONCURRENT_DOWNLOADS`: Maximum number of concurrent downloads